Search our site:

 Maybe right now in your life you are seeking direction and wisdom for a decision you have to make.
 Life can change courses quite suddenly sometimes and leave us feeling lost.

 "But if any of you lacks wisdom, let him ask of God, who gives to all generously and without reproach, and it will be given to him."

 James goes further and speaks about what God's wisdom brings to our lives in James 3:17 -

 "But the wisdom from above is first pure, then peaceable, gentle, reasonable, full of mercy and good fruits, unwavering, without hypocrisy."

-Although the wise men didn't make it for Jesus' birth, they kept seeking until they found the Christ Child.
+Although the wise men of the Christmas story didn't make it for Jesus' birth, they kept seeking until they found the Christ Child.
 And when they found Him, they bowed & worshiped!

 Let's take a closer look at the three gifts these wisemen brought to the newborn king.